ArtRegistryConsortium/arc-website/README.md

 ## Development

 This project is built with Svelte and uses TailwindCSS for styling.
+It also integrates with Supabase for database functionality and Web3 for wallet connections.

 ### Setup